Hidden Hebrides

 London: 9.5 hours

-What's Included: 7 nights accommodation* (2 nights in shared cabins on board the Aberdeen - Lerwick ferry; single occupancy cabin upgrades available), 6 days walking.
-All meals, including full Scottish or continental breakfasts, packed lunches and evening meals (excluding dinner and breakfast on the ferry trip back to Aberdeen).
-Ferry crossings to Shetland, plus day trips to Papa Stour and Unst.
-Two additional night's B&B accommodation in Lerwick if flying to / from Shetland.
+What's Included: 5 nights hotel accommodation* plus 2 nights in shared 2 berth cabins on board the Aberdeen - Lerwick ferry (single occupancy cabin upgrades available for single travellers for an additional £160), 6 days walking.
+Full Scottish or continental breakfasts and evening meals.
+Packed lunches.
+Ferry crossings to Shetland, plus day trips to Papa Stour, Unst and Mousa.
+One additional night's B&B accommodation in Lerwick if flying to / from Shetland**.
 The services of an experienced guide for the duration of the trip.

-For clients who prefer to fly to Shetland we will provide additional B&B accommodation in Lerwick on the initial Saturday and final Friday nights at no extra cost.
+**For clients who prefer to fly to Shetland we will provide additional B&B accommodation in Lerwick on the initial Saturday at no extra cost.

 Moderate.

 These holidays go at a gentle pace, with plenty of time to stop, take pictures, soak up the atmosphere and watch the wildlife.
 However, they are still walking holidays, so you will need to be able to cope with a reasonable amount of hiking each day.
-As a guide, you should be able to manage some uphill sections, be comfortable walking for 5 hours and 7 - 10 miles or so each day, and be confident walking away from paths - for example over rough, grassy hillsides.
+As a guide, you should be able to manage some uphill sections, be comfortable walking for 5 hours and 6 - 8 miles or so each day, occasionally longer, and be confident walking away from paths - for example over rough, grassy hillsides.

 We try to keep to easy ground as much as possible on these walks, but there will be some areas where the going can be a little rough and quite wet underfoot, so good hiking boots are essential.
 We don't tackle any hills on these walks but there are usually some modest uphill sections each day.